 On the other hand you have the view of the world as described by this Christian: "It's rather evident that something is not right in our world.
 In fact, something must be broken.
 The earthquakes, the hurricanes, the tsunamis, the Twin Towers.
 Hunger, pollution, threats of nuclear war, terrorism, mass shootings, greed, genocide.
-You can't escape the pressing reality that this is not a horrible world."
+You can't escape the pressing reality that this is a horrible world."

 The Romantic View

-Romance—the idea that anything is possible.
+The Romance View is that idea that anything is possible.

 Creators never act with pain as their motive.
 This is the principle behind the parasite's accusation that creators "have no feelings."
 They feel—and much more profoundly than any lesser person or whining parasite, but they are not run by their feelings, and they are not afraid of pain.
 Nothing they do is ever motivated by a desire to avoid pain or to be protected against it; they act on the motive of happiness, on the desire to get what they want, at any cost, even if pain is part of the cost.|